Components for Internet Access Rules

 Use the default Do Not Decrypt List to specify destinations that should not be decrypted by intrusion prevention processes (IPS.)

-The Web Security feature also requires decryption in order to be effective; you can use this list for Web Security decryption, or you can create and use a different list or lists for Web Security.
+Web security features, for example those configured in a Security Profile, also require decryption in order to be effective; you can use this list for web security decryption, or you can create and use a different list or lists for web security.

 For details, see Important Information About Do Not Decrypt Lists.

-You will specify a single Web Security Profile in each internet access rule, but web security profiles include multiple components that you should pre-configure.
+You will specify a single Security Profile in each internet access rule.
+Each security profile includes multiple components that you should pre-configure.

 Configure Threat Category Settings